-- RAD 1110 Radiologic Procedures I Credits: 4 - RAD 1210 Radiologic Science I Credits: 4 - RAD 1250 Radiation Safety Credits: 1 - RAD 2120 Radiologic Procedures II Credits: 6 - RAD 2220 Radiologic Science II Credits: 6 - RAD 2310 Clinical Applications I Credits: 6 - RAD 2320 Clinical Applications II Credits: 6 - RAD 2410B Patient Care and Assessment Credits: 4 - RAD 2450 Radiologic Capstone Credits: 3 - RAD 2510 CT Basics and Related Anatomy Credits: 3
+- RAD 1110 Radiologic Procedures I Credits: 4 - RAD 1210 Radiologic Science I Credits: 4 - RAD 1250 Radiation Safety Credits: 1 - RAD 2120 Radiologic Procedures II Credits: 6 - RAD 2220 Radiologic Science II Credits: 6 - RAD 2310 Clinical Applications I Credits: 6 - RAD 2320 Clinical Applications II Credits: 6 - RAD 2410B Patient Care and Assessment Credits: 4 - RAD 2450A Radiologic Capstone Credits: 6

-The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182; phone: (312) 704-5300; fax: (312) 704 5304; e-mail: mail@jcert.org; web address: www.jrcert.org.
+The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, IL 606063182; phone: (312) 704-5300; fax: (312) 704 5304; e-mail: mail@jcert.org; web address: www.jrcert.org.

-Surgical Technology, Associate of Applied Science
+Surgical Technology, AAS

-A surgical technologist possesses expertise in the theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, pathophysiology, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of surgery.
-The surgical technologist works under the supervision of a surgeon to ensure that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.
-Currently, the role of the surgical technologist is expanding to include other areas of surgery such as labor and delivery units, cardiac catheterization labs, outpatient surgery facilities, and for physicians in private practice.
+A surgical technologist possesses expertise in the theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, pathophysiology, surgical procedures and implementation tools and technologies to facilitate a physician's performance of surgery.
+The surgical technologist works under the supervision of a surgeon to ensure that the operating room environment is safe, that equipment functions properly and that the operative procedure is conducted under conditions that maximize patient safety.
+Currently, the role of the surgical technologist is expanding to include other areas of surgery such as labor and delivery units, cardiac catheterization labs, outpatient surgery facilities and for physicians in private practice.